 The return value can be off by one: a return value -n can mean a losing zeroing move in in n + 1 plies and a return value +n can mean a winning zeroing move in n + 1 plies.
-This implies some primary tablebase lines may waste up to 1 ply.
-Rounding is never used for endgame phases where it would change the game theoretical outcome.
+This is guaranteed not to happen for positions exactly on the edge of the 50-move rule, so that (with some care) this never impacts the result of practical play.